 - you can export results to other application packages such as word processor or spreadsheet.

 - pavement and loading databases save re-keying information.

-- comes with a standard aircraft library – that you can automatically update from our web server.
+- comes with a Standard Aircraft Library – that you can update automatically by installing newer versions of APSDS..

 - you can export results in tabular form and report-quality graphs.

 Sample plot of lateral distribution of cumulative damage predicted by APSDS